How to Limit Screen Time with Healthy Habits & a Bigger YES

 Prayer for families struggling with screen habits

-Lord, I thank you that you are so with us in the midst of this struggle, that your mercy is overflowing to me and my kids.
+Lord, I thank you that you are so gracious and patient with us in the midst of this struggle, that your mercy is overflowing to me and my kids.
 You know the potential you have built into each child.
 I ask for your special guidance for me.
 Give me the wisdom I need to come alongside my kids and guide them toward your purposes.
-Help me to truly connect and encourage them well.
+Help me to truly connect with and encourage them well.